 In 2009, Leanne Pressly was working at Interweave Press consulting clients on print advertising when she realized they needed so much more.
-She launched The Wool Wide Web with services specific to knitting companies and grew the company to 30+ retainer clients in just 3 years.
-The newly rebranded Stitchcraft Marketing emerged in 2013 to encompass all our other crafting passions and provide the same results for companies in the yarn, fabric, beading, paper, and crafting sectors.
+She launched The Wool Wide Web as a marketing agency with services specific to knitting companies and grew the company to 30+ retainer clients in just 3 years.
+The newly rebranded Stitchcraft Marketing emerged in 2013 to encompass all our other crafting passions and provide social media marketing help for craft businesses in the soft craft industries, including knitting, crochet, yarn, quilting, fabric, embroidery, needlework, and creative sectors.

 Founder and CEO of Stitchcraft Marketing, Leanne Pressly has over 25 years of marketing experience.
 An expert in content and marketing strategy, sales, and branding, she has worked with over 300 clients in the crafting space, hosts a popular podcast, Business of Craft, and works with the Small Business Development Center in Colorado as a consultant.
 She is a frequent presenter with a wide ranging repertoire of webinar topics on marketing and has partnered with Craft Industry Alliance, The National Needlearts Association, Association for Creative Industries, Embroidery Guild of America, and others.
 She's also multicraftual--an experienced knitter, sewist, spinner and mixed media artist—so she behaves and thinks like your customer.